Michigan National Guard hosts industry innovation challenge think tank

-U.S. Army Maj.
-Gen. Paul Rogers, adjutant general and director of the Michigan Department of Military and Veteran Affairs, speaks to industry leaders during an Industry Innovation Challenge think tank, Camp Grayling Joint Maneuver Center, Michigan, June 22, 2021.
-The Michigan National Guard held a two-day industry military think tank, collaborating new ideas to search for solutions to current challenges.
-The goal was to increase capabilities within the National All Domain Warfighting Center (NADWC) and use collaborative information to solve real-world problems.
-(U.S. Air National Guard photo by Master Sgt.
-David Eichaker)
+CAMP GRAYLING, Mich.—The Michigan National Guard (MING) held a two-day industry and military think tank, which facilitated collaboration on new ideas and to search for solutions to current challenges.
+The goal was to find mechanisms and partnering opportunities to increase capabilities within the National All Domain Warfighting Center (NADWC) and use that data to solve real-world problems.

+“Our goal is to create a lasting and healthy innovation capability for the Michigan National Guard and the defense industry at large,” said Army Maj.
+Gen. Paul Rogers, adjutant general and director of the Michigan Department of Military and Veteran Affairs.
+“Michigan’s military training areas provide unique opportunities for defense industry innovators to generate and test ideas that solve mutual complex problems.”

+The purpose of hosting this event is to make Camp Grayling and the entire NADWC a destination for industry that allows them to collaborate, research and develop emerging technologies with military applications.
+This included partners with Camp Grayling and researchers from academia and industry who are exploring joint applications to advance multiple projects focused within the five domains of the NADWC, which are cyber, maritime, air, ground, and space.

 |Date Taken: